Best Tips For Growing Rhubarb In Containers

 People who know nothing about rhubarb other than that it's delicious in pies are likely to associate it with crimson stalks.

 Green stalks are not indicative of an unripe plant, which is incorrect.
 Everything is dependent on variety.

 However, this cultivar has a typical rhubarb appearance that might work in your favour as a roadside fruit and vegetable vendor.

 (By the way, you're welcome for the concept.)
 (A wink, a wink.)
 Grow in Zones 3-8 with ample sunlight.
 From April through June, you may enjoy your ruby-red harvest.

 19. Crimson Red Rhubarb

-This Rhubarb likes chilly weather, but it also likes moist regions, which is excellent news for folks who live in rainy areas like the Pacific Northwest.
-It is the only important rhubarb kind in Oregon and is also known as red cherry or crimson wine.
+This Rhubarb likes chilly weather and moist regions, which is excellent news for folks who live in rainy areas like the Pacific Northwest.
+It is the only important rhubarb kind in Oregon, also known as red cherry or crimson wine.